apelicano/pipetgo-mockup/README.md

 ---

-### Next Steps
+### Notes: Next Steps

 - **MVP vs. Feature-Rich:**
-  For an MVP, you might choose to keep some fields simpler (for example, storing keys as strings or JSON blobs) but planning a relational schema now offers the flexibility to expand (such as normalizing certifications or specialties later).
+  For an MVP, keep some fields simpler (for example, storing keys as strings or JSON blobs) but planning a relational schema now offers flexibility to expand (such as normalizing certifications or specialties later).

 - **Indexes & Performance:**
-  As your platform scales, consider adding indexes on foreign keys and columns that are frequently filtered (e.g., status fields).
+  As platform scales, add indexes on foreign keys and columns that are frequently filtered (e.g., status fields).

 - **Data Integrity:**
   Use appropriate constraints (such as CHECK constraints on ratings or statuses) and foreign key relationships to maintain data integrity.